Who is the contact person for leave questions?

 About a month before your anticipated delivery date, complete a Leave Request Form.
-Send this form to Heather in the Benefits Department along with a note from your doctor.
+Send this form to the Benefits Department along with a note from your doctor.
 This note should indicate your due date and the length of time the doctor plans to take you off work.
-This information will be put in a pending file until Heather is notified the leave has started.
+This information will be put in a pending file until Benefits is notified the leave has started.
 That is the point the paperwork will be processed.

-When you know for certain the date you will return to work, complete the Return to Work form and send to Heather in the Benefits Department along with a medical release.
+When you know for certain the date you will return to work, a medical release must be submitted to the Benefits Department with a return to work date.

 When should I add the baby to my health insurance?

 If you have Medical Insurance through Lewisville ISD - To add coverage for the newborn, you must add the new dependent to the on-line Benefits system within 31 days after the date of birth and complete the Benefit Change Form.
 Note: This timeframe applies to all plans regardless of whether you already had family coverage.
 If the change is submitted after the enrollment period for the newborn child, the request to add coverage will be denied–even if there would be no change in premium.

 How do I get hardship days?